QuantumNuke75/Unofficial-Modding-Guide/_posts/2022-07-19-mapmodding.md

 #### GameMode Override:
  At the top of your editor screen you will find the *Blueprints* tab, where you can edit Asset Blueprints and World Blueprints.
- In order for your game to work you must override the default gamemode and pick **World Override**: and pick your intended gamemode blueprint class.
+ In order for your game to work you must override the default gamemode and pick **World Override**: and pick the *GM_COOP* gamemode blueprint class.

+ I have added a new way to set the gamemode as by default the game comes with **Barricaded Suspects** and **Raid** as the *only* available game modes.
+This tool is found in **BlueprintSpawners** and is called GameModeOverride.
+It does what it says - override the gamemode - and thus that gamemode will be the only gamemode for the level, despite what it says on the map in the lobby.
+ This asset is dragged out somewhere in your level (doesn't matter where) and you select your intended game mode and provide the *literal* map name as it appears top left on the tab in the editor.
+If you want the game to be Bomb Threat you should also add up to 2 *BombSpawner.uasset*s in your level that spawns vanilla game defusable bombs in the level.

 ### World Geometry:
    If you make a new level instead of using the `ron_wb_combat_01b` included in BB, just note that the standard level of UE4 includes a floor which is a static mesh.
 This will usually not show up in-game and you'll fall through the world upon launch.